V-Sekai-archive/godot-csfxr/README.md

-# bepx
+# csfxr

-bepx is a c89 library to procedurally generate simple synth noises.
-It is based on DrPetter's sfxr and Bjorn Ritzl's Blip.
+Csfxr is a C wrapper around DrPetter's sfxr to generate randomized game sounds.
+The sfxr code is based on  the rework done by Bjorn Ritzl's for Blip.